Working on home repairs and maintenances can be challenging, especially if you don’t have the right tools with you.

 Also to ensure that the hammer drill will give you the performance that you need, Milwaukee added a Redlink Plus Intelligence.

-This feature also helps prevent and protect the battery and the tool itself against damages during overuse and such.
+This feature also helps prevent and protect the battery and the tool itself against damage during overuse and such.

 One of the best things about Milwaukee 2803-20 uses a Red Lithium XC5.0 battery pack.
 It has the power to deliver more work every time you’re charging it.